open-edge-insights/eii-azure-bridge/README.md

 * Creating your Azure IoT Hub deployment manifest
 * Deploying your manifest to a single node

-The instructions that follow should be followed in order to run the EIS Azure Bridge locally (in the simulator described later) or on a single-node deployment.
+For testing purposes, your development system can serve to do the actions detailed above, as well as being the device you use for your single-node deployment.
+This should not be done in a production environment, but it can be helpful when familiarizing yourself with the EIS Azure Bridge.

 First, setup your system for building EIS.
 To do this, follow the instructions detailed in the main EIS README and the EIS User Guide.
-At the end, you should have Docker, Docker Compose, and other EIS Python dependencies for the EIS Builder script in the `../build/` directory.
+At the end, you should have installed Docker, Docker Compose, and other EIS Python dependencies for the EIS Builder script in the `../build/` directory.

 Once this is completed, install the required components to user the Azure CLI and development tools.
 The script `./tools/install-dev-tools.sh` automates this